SegersIan/knowledge-base/statistics/index.md

 * If the standard deviation is large, it means the data points are more spread out, or the values vary widely from the average.
   * If the standard deviation is large, students' scores vary a lot—some did much better or worse than the average.

+## P-Valu

+### What’s a p-value?

+A **p-value** helps you decide if something you’re testing in an experiment is just a coincidence or if it’s likely a real effect.
+It’s basically a number that tells you how surprising your results are if the thing you’re testing isn’t actually doing anything.

+### Imagine this:

+Let’s say you’re flipping a coin, and you think the coin might be biased (like maybe it lands on heads more than tails).
+Normally, a fair coin should land on heads **50% of the time** and tails **50% of the time**, right?

+Now, you flip the coin 10 times and get **8 heads**.
+This seems like a lot of heads, but before saying the coin is unfair, you want to know: “Could this just happen by chance?”

+### Here’s where the p-value comes in:
+- The **p-value** is a number that answers the question: **If the coin is really fair (no bias), how likely would it be to get 8 heads (or something even more extreme)?**
+- If the p-value is very small (like 0.01 or 0.001), it means getting 8 heads (or more) by pure chance would be very rare if the coin were truly fair.
+So you’d suspect the coin might actually be biased.
+- If the p-value is bigger (like 0.3 or 0.5), it means getting 8 heads could easily happen just by chance, and there’s no good reason to think the coin is unfair.

+### How do you use it?

+Scientists pick a cutoff number (usually **0.05**) to decide:
+- If the **p-value** is **smaller** than 0.05, you say: “This is unlikely to be a coincidence.
+There might be something real happening here,” and you reject the idea that the coin is fair.
+- If the **p-value** is **bigger** than 0.05, you say: “This could easily be a coincidence,” and you don’t reject the idea that the coin is fair.

+### In short:
+- **Small p-value** (like 0.01): Your results are surprising, and something interesting might be going on.
+- **Big p-value** (like 0.3): Your results aren’t surprising, and it could just be random chance.

+Hope that makes it clearer!
+Let me know if you need more examples. :)

 ## How to Lie with statistics

 ### The Sample With the Built-In Bias